apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US and Jordanian forces airdrop aid into Gaza**
+**California gives Waymo the green light to expand robotaxi operations**

-You can read more about it [here](https://www.cnn.com/2024/03/02/politics/us-airdrops-aid-gaza/index.html).
+You can read more about it [here](https://www.theverge.com/2024/3/2/24088454/waymo-california-highway-expansion-los-angeles-bay-area).

 ## Requirements
 - Python 3.8